-How To: 10 New Home Screen Features Coming to iPhone with iOS 18
+How To: 12 New Home Screen Features iOS 18 and iPadOS 18 Has for Your iPhone or iPad

 One of the most frustrating things about the Home Screen was that you couldn't put apps, folders, and widgets on a page without them conforming to Apple's gapless left-to-right, top-to-bottom reading order.
 There were complicated, infuriating workarounds most people would never even try, like web tools that use icon tricks to create gaps, but you'd have to redo the work anytime you wanted a new wallpaper.